Lawsuit Claims Cartiva SCI Failure Caused by Defective Design of Big Toe Implant

 The speculation comes after several recently filed lawsuits, all following the October 2024 recall, were quietly and voluntarily dismissed.

-In the meantime, the claims have been proceeding through formal discovery and pretrial proceedings, with trial dates set in 2026 in a few of the pending cases.
+In the meantime, other individual claims have been proceeding through formal discovery and pretrial proceedings, with trial dates set in 2026 in a few of the pending cases.

 To stay up to date on this litigation, sign up to receive Cartiva lawsuit updates sent directly to your inbox.